Navigating the End of Life for Spring Framework 5.3 and 6: What You Need to Know

 - Implement comprehensive testing to ensure that the migrated application functions and performs correctly and securely, especially in areas impacted by security updates.
 Integration-level tests can be helpful here since they should not only assert the application’s business logic and outcomes but also show how the business code uses the Spring Framework.
 A solid integration testing suite can help identify issues with the Spring Framework upgrade early in the upgrade process.

-- Leverage Professional Support:some text
+- Leverage Professional Support

 - Utilize services like our Never-Ending Support for Spring Framework to ensure security and compliance during the transition.
 Our secure drop-in replacement seamlessly provides security and compliance fixes.